renebarto/baremetal/doc/05-console-uart1.md

 - Line 53: The register `midr_el1` (Main ID Register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 1330) is read and stored in the first parameter.
 This register is read-only and holds information on the chip, such as the manfacturer, the variant, architecture, part number and revision.
 - Line 54: The register `mpidr_el1` (Multiprocessor Affinity Register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 1390) is read and stored in the second parameter.
 This register contains the affinity levels.
 What is comes down to, is that the lowest 7 bits of this register contain the core id.
-As we only have 4 cores, we mask out everything but the lowest two bits to find the id of the core currently running.
 - Line 55: We write to register `vpidr_el2` (Virtualization Processor ID Register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 2456) the value read from the `midr_el1` register.
 This register is used for virtualization, and has a 64 bit value.
 - Line 56: We write to register `vmpidr_el2` (Virtualization Processor ID Register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 2450) the value read from the `mpidr_el1` register.